 Mr. Clogg has served as an executive in multiple industrial parts businesses, improving bottom line results and generating business growth through successful M&A integration.
 Prior to his role as President and COO of Industrial Parts Depot, Mr. Clogg served as a VP at Federal Mogul and President of FP Diesel, a subsidiary of Fel-Pro.
 He earned a B.A. in Marketing from Michigan State University.

-As CEO of UI LABS, Dr. Collens oversees the entire research and commercialization collaborative, including the Digital Manufacturing and Design Innovation Institute and City Digital.
-Previously she was AVP for Innovation & Economic Development at the University of Illinois.
+Dr. Collens is the CEO of Dimension Inx, a regenerative medicine company harnessing the power of a patented 3D-printing biomaterials platform.
+Previously, she was co-founder and CEO of UI LABS, a research and commercialization collaborative that launched MxD, the national digital manufacturing institute, and City Tech, a digital innovation hub for cities.
+She continues to serve as Chair of the Board of Directors of MxD.
 Dr. Collens spent her early career in venture capital and corporate finance, focusing on technology-based university spin-outs.
 She was a Principal with early-stage venture capital firms ARCH Development Partners and Midwest Venture Partners, and SVP of Sikich Investment Banking.
 As a graduate student, she co-founded SanoGene Therapeutics, an early-stage biotechnology company.
 She is a Governor-appointed member of the Illinois Innovation & Competitiveness Council and a member of World Business Chicago’s ChicagoNEXT Council of technology leaders.
 Dr. Collens earned a B.S. in Human Communication Sciences at Northwestern University and both an M.B.A. and M.D. from the University of Illinois at Chicago.

 Mr. Coppe is an independent advisor and early stage investor, and has served on the boards of directors of or as an advisor to several companies, including Accuvant, Fuhu and Xero, as well as many start-ups he has invested in.
 Most recently, he was the Chief Strategy and Corporate Development Officer of Intuit, where he led a team setting strategy for the company’s $4B business and oversaw several key acquisitions.
 Prior to that, Mr. Coppe was a senior partner with Accenture for over 20 years, with several responsibilities including serving on the firm’s Global Leadership Team, and as Managing Partner, Corporate Development and Strategy.
 He worked with a broad spectrum of high tech companies, including component suppliers, computer and networking manufacturers, consumer electronics and software companies, to formulate corporate and business unit-level strategies.
 Mr. Coppe earned a B.S. in Engineering with Highest Honors from the University of California at Berkeley and an M.B.A. from Harvard Business School.